aknottymathematician/aknottymathematician.github.io/_posts/2020-12-04-natural-language-processing-part-i.md

 ## Conclusion
 All the methods that we saw are merely based on counting and though a bad way definitely doesn't help a ML model in understanding the nuances of the words.
 To improve on that we need to make use of word embeddings, which assign each word a vector and based on the "closeness" of those vectors model understands the patterns.
-We will look at word embeddings closely in the next blog of the series, in particular **word2vec** and **Glove**.

 Hope you all are able take away something from here.
 Please **share** the post and **subscribe** to the blog.